 Figure 9.
-Mean change (mm/day) in northern hemisphere monsoon season (JJAS) rainfall averaged for three consecutive years after eruption E1 (including the eruption year) and two years each after E2, E3 and E4 (including the eruption years) (left to right and top to bottom).
+Mean change $(mm d^{-1})$ in Northern Hemisphere monsoon season (JJAS) rainfall averaged for 2 consecutive years after eruption E1 (including the eruption year) and tw2o years each after E2, E3, and E4 (including the eruption years) (left to right and top to bottom).
 The caption over each panel shows the eruption characteristics.
-A gray color is painted over the grid boxes for which rainfall change is not significant at the 95% confidence level.
-Years indicated in parentheses follow the order of the eruptions in our simulation period, i.e., E1 occurs in the 2nd simulation year, and E2-E4 occur in the 6th, 9th and 12th years, respectively.
+A gray color is painted over the grid boxes for which rainfall change is not significant at the 95 % confidence level.
+Years indicated in parentheses follow the order of the eruptions in our simulation period, i.e., E1 occurs in the 2nd simulation year, and E2-E4 occur in the 6th, 9th, and 12th years, respectively.

-We further evaluated the spatial patterns of change in mean rainfall during the northern hemisphere monsoon season (JJAS) (Fig. 9).
-We averaged the three monsoon seasons (eruption year and next 2 years) after the more potent tropical eruption (E1) and two monsoon seasons (eruption year and next year) after each of the extratropical eruptions (E2, E3 and E4), focusing principally on statistically significant responses.
-After E1, summer monsoon rainfall appeared strongly suppressed over many major northern hemisphere monsoon regions.
-Importantly for our focus on Egypt, African monsoon rainfall showed a notable decrease of 0.5-1.0 mm/day during the three-year post-eruption JJAS season average (i.e., derived from the eruption year and first two post-eruption years).
-This decrease covered a large area in Africa from (approximately) the equator to (approximately) 17°N. The South and East Asian monsoon regions also exhibited a robust negative rainfall anomaly of >1.0 mm/day over the Indian subcontinent and (more variably) several regions of China, though with some isolated increase over the eastern Vietnamese landmass.
-Similar patterns of decrease appeared over the western (particularly northwestern) Pacific and northern hemispheric high latitude regions more broadly.
-The model also simulated a (statistically significant) band of enhanced JJAS rainfall stretching from Central Asia westward through the Middle East and into the Mediterranean (touching parts of northern Africa), Western European and parts of the North Atlantic (roughly between a latitudinal band of 30°N to 50°N).
-A contiguous band of increased rainfall was observed further south and west in the Atlantic, stretching into parts of the northern Caribbean, southeastern Gulf of Mexico and Mesoamerica (Fig. 9).
+post-eruption years).
+This decrease covered a large area in Africa from (approximately) the Equator to (approximately) 17° N. The South and East Asian monsoon regions also exhibited a robust negative rainfall anomaly of $> 1.0 \text{ mm d}^{-1}$ over the Indian subcontinent and (more variably) several regions of China, though with some isolated increase over the eastern Vietnamese landmass.
+Similar patterns of decrease appeared over the western (particularly northwestern) Pacific and northern hemispheric high-latitude regions more broadly.
+The model also simulated a (statistically significant) band of enhanced JJAS rainfall stretching from Central Asia westward through the Middle East and into the Mediterranean (touching parts of northern Africa), Western European, and parts of the North Atlantic (roughly between a latitudinal band of 30 to 50° N).
+A contiguous band of increased rainfall was observed further south and west in the Atlantic, stretching into parts of the northern Caribbean, southeastern Gulf of Mexico, and Mesoamerica (Fig. 9).

-Similar patterns of suppressed boreal monsoon season rainfall were observed following the extratropical eruptions (E2-E4), but a particularly notable east-west band over land and ocean (broadly confined between slightly north of the equator and 30°S) shows a positive rainfall anomaly (most clearly statistically significant between (approximately) 5°N and 10°S (Fig. 9)).
-This is largely consistent with observations and modeling of volcanic climatic impacts under a range of scenarios and periods (e.g., Robock, 2000; Robock and Liu, 1994; Iles et al., 2012; Liu et al., 2016; Haywood et al., 2013; Schneider et al., 2009; Trenberth and Dai, 2007; Joseph and Zeng, 2011; Gu and Adler, 2011).
-Of mechanisms, for many northern hemisphere landmasses, these eruptions induced a surface cooling that altered the meridional (equator-to-pole) surface temperature gradient (Fig. 7).
-Given this energetic deficit, we posit that the northern hemisphere experienced a post-eruption alteration of large-scale circulation patterns and moisture convergence, producing a constrained northward ITCZ migration during the boreal summer, diminishing rainfall over many northern hemispheric monsoon regions and (relatedly) promoting increased rainfall in the above-described band from the equator southward (Liu et al., 2016; Oman et al.,
+Similar patterns of suppressed boreal monsoon season rainfall were observed following the extratropical eruptions (E2-E4), but a particularly notable east-west band over land and ocean (broadly confined between slightly north of the Equator and 30° S) shows a positive rainfall anomaly - most clearly statistically significant between (approximately) 5° N and 10° S (Fig. 9).
+This is largely consistent with observations and modeling of volcanic climatic impacts under a range of scenarios and periods (e.g., Robock, 2000; Robock and Liu, 1994; Iles et al., 2013; Liu et al., 2016; Haywood et al., 2013; Schneider et al., 2009; Trenberth and Dai, 2007; Joseph and Zeng, 2011; Gu and Adler, 2011).
+Of mechanisms, for many Northern Hemisphere landmasses, these eruptions induced a surface cooling that altered the meridional (Equator-to-Pole) surface temperature gradient (Fig. 7).
+Given this energetic deficit, we posit that the Northern Hemisphere experienced a post-eruption alteration of large-scale circulation patterns and moisture convergence, producing a constrained northward ITCZ migration during the boreal summer, diminishing rainfall over many northern hemispheric monsoon regions, and (relatedly) promoting increased rainfall in the above-described band from the Equa-